Basic endgame theory

 A move or sequence in the endgame is said to be sente if its follow-up is larger than the value of preventing it.
 If you play such a move when the follow-up is bigger than the other moves on the board, then your opponent will want to respond immediately, and you will be able to keep sente, which means that you get to be the first to play elsewhere too.

 We will ignore complex issues like ko for now.
 The above is sufficient to allow us to start tackling the question of what the value of endgame moves is, which we will examine next.

-There are several ways to estimate the value and urgency of a move.
+There are several ways to estimate the value of a move.
 We will first explain the basic principle of swing counting before we move onto more advanced concepts, such as the effect of sente and gote on the value of moves.

 Lets have a look at some simple example endgames positions, and see what their swing values are.